About this project

-Mebotics Sticker: To thank you for your support we'll send you a Mebotics sticker with our slogan "Ask me what I can't make" so that you can share your maker pride with the worldEstimated delivery:Ships within the US only
+Mebotics Sticker: To thank you for your support we'll send you a Mebotics sticker with our slogan "Ask me what I can't make" so that you can share your maker pride with the worldEstimated delivery:Only ships to: United States

-Mebotics T-Shirt: We'll send you a cool t-shirt with our company logo on the front and the Microfactory on the back to say thank you!Estimated delivery:Ships within the US only
+Mebotics T-Shirt: We'll send you a cool t-shirt with our company logo on the front and the Microfactory on the back to say thank you!Estimated delivery:Only ships to: United States

-Mebotics Shop Shirt: We'll send you a cool Shop shirt with our company logo to say thank you!Estimated delivery:Ships within the US only
+Mebotics Shop Shirt: We'll send you a cool Shop shirt with our company logo to say thank you!Estimated delivery:Only ships to: United States

 Get a SIMPLIFIED Microfactory!
 The Simplified Microfactory prints in one color/material only, and it includes the upgraded 650W milling spindle for greater depth and speed of cutting.
-(Comes Mostly Assembled) (NOTE: For International orders, please contact us and mention the country you'd like to ship to.)Estimated delivery:Ships within the US only
+(Comes Mostly Assembled) (NOTE: For International orders, please contact us and mention the country you'd like to ship to.)Estimated delivery:Only ships to: United States

 5 backers Limited (995 left of 1000)

 Get a FULL Microfactory!
 This option purchases a Mebot Microfactory Mill with 300W spindle AND 4 print heads.
-(Comes Mostly Assembled)Estimated delivery:Add $2,000 USD to ship outside the US
+(Comes Mostly Assembled)Estimated delivery:Ships anywhere in the world

 5 backers Limited (15 left of 20)

 Get a FULL Microfactory SOONER!
 This option purchases a Mebot Microfactory Mill with 300W spindle AND 4 print heads from the beginning of the production line.
-(Comes Mostly Assembled) (NOTE: For International orders, please contact us and mention the country you'd like to ship to.)Estimated delivery:Ships within the US only
+(Comes Mostly Assembled) (NOTE: For International orders, please contact us and mention the country you'd like to ship to.)Estimated delivery:Only ships to: United States

 - (30 days)